curationsdev/community/README.md

   <p><strong>Human × AI creative collaboration for people who curate with heart.</strong></p>
 </div>

-Welcome to the home base for the **CURATIONS.DEV** open-source community.
+**Updating: Wednesday 22nd October 2025** Welcome to the home base for the **CURATIONS.DEV** open-source community.
 This page mirrors the warmth and clarity we bring to every campaign at [CURATIONS.ORG — "We curate the heart of brands."](https://curations.org) Discover how we blend human insight with AI intuition, then dive into the spaces where the work truly happens.

 ## ✨ Start Here